 Despite the high cost, it’s worth looking into if you’re interested in certain endorsements like custom parts and ridesharing coverage.
 It’s also one of the only companies to offer new car replacement, which pays the full value to replace your new vehicle if it is totaled in an accident instead of the depreciated value.
 This coverage is especially valuable in a state like Louisiana where auto repair costs are among the highest in the nation.

 Allstate received mixed reviews from customers, with those in the Consumer Reports survey rating it highly while those surveyed by J.D.
 Power gave it slightly below-average scores.
-If this concerns you, you may feel more comfortable choosing a company like GEICO or State Farm that is known for consistently scoring high in customer satisfaction.
+If this concerns you, you may feel more comfortable choosing a company like State Farm that is known for consistently scoring high in customer satisfaction.